firavoyage/blogging/values.md

 ## <!-- perfectionism --> <!-- extremism --> absolutism

-there are not so many people in the world <!-- ... that, like, make a difference -->

 rather be a smashed jade than a whole clay tile

 avoid success at all costs